josesowl/store_basic_layout-HTML---CSS-/README.md

 # Basic Layout for online store
 This is a basic layout for a online store using HTML and CSS

+- the intention of this repository is to make use of visual tools like HTML and CSS for this reason the code is not optimized for performance and interactivity

 - it does not need frameworks and libraries to run the code, only need a ethernet connection to see de HTML files with their respective CSS styles

-- this is only the visual part for another project, where i am going to create the engine page using back-end code
+- this is only the visual part for another project that will be made in the future

 ## What is "Templates"
  In templates we´re gonna find all the HTML templates like a page menu or a shopping cart model